joao/lapso/README.md

 ``make gem_install``

 To install everything in macOS:
-``make macOS install``
+``make masos_install``

 To run:
 ``make run``

-Settings are located in ``app.rb``.
+- settings are located in ``app.rb``.
-If a website has thousands of entries in [Arquivo.pt](https://arquivo.pt), it will take a few hours to generate the video.
-You can keep tabs on the progress via the terminal output.
+- if a website has thousands of entries in [Arquivo.pt](https://arquivo.pt), it will take a few hours to generate the video.
+You can keep an eye on the progress via the terminal output.
 The bottleneck is downloading the webpage's screenshots, as they are generated on demand.